ridwanharts/QuotesandWallpaperApp/README.md

 # QuotesandWallpaperApp
-Android App with Firebase to save image and text
+Android App with Firebase to save image and text.

 **Screenshoot**